-Digital health apps powered by the Community Health Toolkit can have a number of underlying technical components, packaged with a custom name or brand.
+Digital health apps built using the Community Health Toolkit can have a number of underlying technical components, packaged with a custom name or brand.
 The design, development, and deployment process can vary in complexity depending on how these components are used.
-While there are many concrete technical advantages to building on an established framework, one of the most important benefits is that building with an open community is more fun than going alone!
+While there are many technical advantages to building on an established framework, one of the most important benefits is that building with an open community is more fun than going alone!

 Community Health Application Framework

-The Community Health Application Framework supports extensive customization, and makes the development process dramatically faster, more reliable, more interoperable, and more secure than coding a digital health app from scratch.
-According to OpenHub.net, the framework core is in the top 10% globally of highly-active open source projects.
-In addition to the core repository, the framework includes a developer environment, a beautiful icon library, an SMS gateway, a native Android container for running the web-app on Android devices, and a command line interface that supports app development, data management, and testing.
+The Community Health Application Framework supports extensive customization, and makes the development process faster, more reliable, more interoperable, and more secure than coding a digital health app from scratch.
+According to OpenHub.net, the Community Health Application Framework is in the top 10% globally of highly-active open source projects.
+In addition to the core repository, the framework includes a developer environment, an icon library, an SMS gateway, a native Android container for running the web-app on Android devices, and a command line interface that supports app development, data management, and testing.

 Another important advantage of this framework is that it was designed to support responsive web applications.
 This means that the app you build will work on smartphones, tablets and computers, with an interface that automatically adapts to the users’ device, whereas a typical Android app will only work on smartphones and tablets.

-If you’re interested in contributing to the framework itself, check out our list of Help Wanted issues on Github.
-That said, most app developers focus on using and extending the framework’s functionality by writing application code and setting up integrations.
+If you’re interested in contributing to the framework itself, check out our list of Help Wanted issues on Github or focus on using and extending the framework’s functionality by writing configuration code and setting up integrations.

-Apps developed on this framework are open source, and can be used as templates for building new community health apps.
-In the coming months, we plan to update and release documentation for a number of reference applications, to make it easier for the wider community to tinker with, understand, and reuse the apps that the CHT community has developed.
+In the coming months, we plan to update and release documentation to make it easier for the wider community to tinker with, understand, and reuse the apps that the CHT community has developed.

 Complementary Apps and Integrations